Shoporama Tracking Engine: Server-side tracking for all major platforms

 Used for: Snap ads targeting younger audiences.

-- Pixel ID - found in Snapchat Ads Manager under events
+- Pixel ID — found in Snapchat Ads Manager under “Events”

 TikTok

-Used for: TikTok ads, Spark Ads and Shop integrations.
+Used for: TikTok ads, Spark Ads, and Shop integrations.

-- Pixel ID - found in TikTok Ads Manager under events
+- Pixel ID — found in TikTok Ads Manager under “Events”

 - LinkedIn Insight Tag ID — a number such as 1234567, found in LinkedIn Campaign Manager

-Conversion APIs - why they are important
+Conversion APIs — why they’re important

-For Facebook, Pinterest, Snapchat and TikTok, you can enter an access token in addition to the pixel ID.
-This activates the platform's Conversion API, where events are sent server-to-server.
+For Facebook, Pinterest, Snapchat, and TikTok, you can enter an access token in addition to the pixel ID.
+This activates the platform’s Conversion API, where events are sent server-to-server.

-- Algorithms get more data so your campaigns optimize better on ROAS
+- The algorithms receive more data, so your campaigns optimize better for ROAS

 Offline conversions for Google Ads and Microsoft Ads